 Bali also has unique music, dancing and theatre attractions.
-You might happen upon performances at hotels, however the best way to catch a show is to find a venue - Uluwatu Temple Amphitheatre, Surya Mandala Cultural Park at Tanah Lot, Bali Theatre in Gianyar, Nusa Dua Theatre, Garuda Wisnu Kencana (GWK) Cultural Park in Jimbaran or the Arma Open Stage in Ubud.
+You might get lucky with a free performance at your hotel, however the sure way to catch a show is to find a venue - Uluwatu Temple Amphitheatre, Surya Mandala Cultural Park at Tanah Lot, Bali Nusa Dua Theatre, Garuda Wisnu Kencana (GWK) Cultural Park in Jimbaran or the Arma Museum and Resort in Ubud.
 Batubulan in the province of Gianyar also has superb cultural shows.
 As a soundtrack for your holiday, download some traditional gamelan music.
 Like Bali, it's exotic and spellbinding.
-Read more about Bali's language and culture.

 Memorable adventures on land and sea

 Surfing locations have been a major attraction in Bali since the early 1970s.
 There are well-behaved novice breaks on the Bukit Peninsula, including Padang Padang Right and Dreamland.
 Kuta, Bali's original surf town, is another place for learners.
-For experienced surfers, the south end of Bali has Uluwatu, Padang Padang Left (a barrel wave), Impossibles and Balangan, just to mention a few.
+And the recently-developed Canggu area has black-sand beach breaks for beginners.
+For adventurous surfers, the south end of Bali has advanced challenges like Padang Padang Left (a barrel wave), Impossibles and Balangan.
 Off the east coast of Bali, the tiny island of Nusa Lombongan is also a legendary place for surfing; it has great snorkelling too.

 Land-based Bali adventures range far and wide.
-You can bike through the paddy fields of Tabanan; climb Mount Batur, which is a healthy distance from currently-active Mount Agung; go whitewater rafting on the Ayung River, for thrills with gorgeous gorge scenery; and make like a monkey at the Bali TreeTop Adventure Park.
-To cool off there are the slides and splashdowns of Waterbom water park, possibly the most fun thing to do in Bali for families.
-Read more about activities and adventures in Bali.
+You can bike through the paddy fields of Tabanan, climb Mount Batur to see the sun come up, go whitewater rafting on the Ayung River and swing over a river gorge in Ubud.
+On a hot day nothing beats screaming down the water slides at Waterbom Bali, possibly the most fun thing to do in Bali for families.

-Shopping also falls into the adventure category in Bali, especially if you're the sort of person who would rather energetically haggle for the 'best price' than slide down a river in a raft.
+Shopping also falls into the adventure category in Bali, especially if you're the sort of person who would rather energetically haggle for the 'best price' than rage down a river in a raft.
 From classic street markets selling colourful beachwear, batik cloth and ornaments to designer tailoring shops that will make anything you want, shopping in Bali is all-encompassing.
 In recent years the island has become a major hub for ethically-conscious consumerism, so there's an emphasis on natural dyes and fabrics, and community-centric manufacturing.
-As well as cotton clothing, look for soft leather bags, fashion accessories made from cork, hand-woven homewares and original art.
+As well as cotton clothing, look for leather bags, fashion accessories, unique jewellery, hand-woven homewares and original art.